Navigating Deep Directory Trees¶

 Explanation and examples¶

-A symbolic link is a special kind of file which points at another file.
+A symbolic link is a special kind of file which points at another file or a directory.
 Also known as symlinks.
 The symbolic link takes up almost no space.
 It is not a copy of the original file.
+Deleting the symlink does not delete the file being pointed to.
+This alias does not have to have the same name as the target object.

 You can refer to the symbolic link and in most cases the results will be the same as if you specified the original file.
-(Warning: some commands treat symbolic links in ways you might not expect: cp, rm, rsync, tar Their man pages will discuss how they treat symlinks.)
+The most frequent change you will need to make in your normal habits is, if you want to list the contents of a symbolic link which points to a directory, you will need to add a trailing forward slash.
+(Warning: some commands treat symbolic links in ways you might not expect: cp, rm, rsync, tar.
+They may or may not by default operate on the symbolic link itself, or on the target object.
+Each of their man pages will discuss how they treat symlinks.)

 You create a symlink like this: